catid/AQLM/catid_readme.md

 Set up system:

-I used https://runpod.io with 4x H100 GPUs ($20/hr).
+I used https://runpod.io with 4 x H100 80GB SXM5 ($20/hr).
 The scripts require 1, 2, 4, or 8 GPUs to evenly divide the batch sizes it uses.
 Configure disk space to be 1024GB for workspace and container.
 Enter the web terminal:

 ```bash
 apt update